aiharasylvern/highcharts/readme.md

 ```

 ### Install from npm
-See [npm documentation](https://docs.npmjs.com/) on how to get started with npm.
+See [npm documentation](https://docs.npmjs.com/) on how to get started with npm install.
 ```
 npm install --save highcharts
 ```